sanjithbonela/IIS_Project/README.md

 Expected output - One of the alphabet in [A, B, C, L, R, U]

 1. Pretrained Resnet18 model was used and the trained model was stored in content folder.
-2. Run e2e_test.py to test the model.
+2. Run e2e_test.py to test the model for both saved and real time video.

 ### Evaluation
     Accuracy measure